 Checkin’ Out the New Public Library

 After months of anticipation, the new Frisco Public Library opened its doors on March 3, 2023.
-Upon the opening, families flocked in to make use of the library’s new resources.
+Upon opening, families flocked in to make use of the library’s new amenities.

-The assets the new library offers, greatly improve upon the Frisco Library.
-Frisco’s population has grown 71% from 2010 to 2020, so making a larger library space for the community of Frisco was a necessity.
+The assets the new library offers greatly improve upon the previous Frisco library.
+Frisco’s population has grown 71 percent from 2010 to 2020, so making a larger library space for the community of Frisco was a necessity.

-The effort put into incorporating this new establishment in Frisco shines through.
-It is clear that during the construction of this new addition to the town of Frisco, the children’s best interest was kept in mind.
+The amount of effort put into this updated establishment in Frisco shines through.
+During the construction of this new addition to the town of Frisco, the best interests of the children were kept in mind.

 “I think it’s gonna be a great place for families to come and explore together,” librarian Julie Chappell said.
 “As well as do some fun things together.”